 Comparing Solution Data

 There are two choices for specifying the second set of variables.
-You may either select a comparison scenario (by selecting the Scenario radio button, and then selecting the scenario in the drop-down), or you may specify a pattern matching scheme by selecting the Pattern radio button.
+You may either select a comparison scenario (by selecting the radio button, and then selecting the scenario in the drop-down), or you may specify a pattern matching scheme by selecting the radio button.
 With pattern matching, you should use the “*” wildcard to represent the variable names in the pattern.
 For example, if you wish to compare I_0 (the current active scenario) with a series called I_OLD, you would enter a pattern of “*_OLD”, having specified I as the variable to compare.
 Note that you may reference series stored in a database using the standard dbname:: syntax, or series in another page using the standard pagename\ syntax.

 The series used for comparison should already exist in the workfile (or storage location if you specified another container with pattern matching).
 Note this means that you should have already solved the model for the specified scenario if applicable.

-The Include threshold edit box lets you set the tolerance level for detecting differences between the solutions.
+The edit box lets you set the tolerance level for detecting differences between the solutions.
 By default it is set to 0.1% - i.e. any relative difference less than 0.001 will be ignored.
 You can specify a value of 0 to tell EViews to show all differences, no matter how small.

-Clicking OK produces the comparison table:
+Clicking produces the comparison table:

 The table lists any variables for which the percentage difference between the two series for each scenario is greater than the specified tolerance.